School Resource Officer

 Deputy Douglas Becker is the School Resource Officer assigned to Bergman School District.
 His duties and responsibilities include school security, response to and investigation of reported crime, teaching of prevention classes and presentation of crime prevention and law enforcement related programs.
 Deputy Becker also teaches a 6th grade safety and drug prevention program that was implemented by the Bergman School Administration and is supported by the community.
 The 6th grade classes chose their own slogan and program; they call it "To Thine Own Self Be True".

-Deputy Travis Conner is the School Resource Officer at Alpena School District.
+Deputy Michael Patterson is the School Resource Officer at Alpena School District.
 His duties and responsibilities include school security, response to and investigation of reported crime.
-Deputy Conner works to prevent juvenile delinquency through close contact and positive relationships with students.
+Deputy Patterson works to prevent juvenile delinquency through close contact and positive relationships with students.

 Deputy Patrick Hirsh is the School Resource Officer for Lead Hill School District.
 He has been with the Boone County Sheriff's Office for 2 years.
 His duties include school security and safety for the students that attend Lead Hill, as well as response to and investigation of reported crimes.
 Coming from Dispatch, Patrick understands the importance of efficiency, patience and communication.